 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using medicines that weaken your immune system.
-These include azathioprine (Imuran®), methotrexate (Rheumatrex®, Trexall®) or a steroid medicine (such as dexamethasone, prednisolone, prednisone, or Medrol®).
-Make sure your doctor knows if you are also using cyclosporine (Gengraf®, Neoral®, Sandimmune®), theophylline (Theo-Dur®), or a blood thinner (such as warfarin, Coumadin®).
+- Make sure your doctor knows if you use medicine that weakens your immune system, such as azathioprine (Imuran®), methotrexate (Rheumatrex®, Trexall®) cancer medicines, or steroids (such as dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, Medrol®).
+Make sure your doctor knows if you also use cyclosporine (Gengraf®, Neoral®, Sandimmune®), theophylline (Theo-Dur®), or a blood thinner (such as warfarin, Coumadin®, Jantoven®).

 - Talk to your doctor before getting flu shots or other vaccines while you are receiving this medicine.
 Vaccines may not work as well, or they could make you ill while you are using this medicine.